Senior Pet Care: A Comprehensive Guide to Supporting Your Aging CompanionKidney Disease in Dogs: What it is and when to euthanize

 Dogs with chronic kidney disease can live anywhere from several months to a few years, depending on how early the disease is diagnosed and how well it is managed.
 Quality of life plays a significant role in longevity, as effective management through diet, medication, and supportive care can help maintain comfort and function for a longer time.

-The end stages of kidney disease occur when the kidneys no longer work, and the body is not responding to treatment.
-Your dog may become very lethargic, or sleepy, and have a hard time rising.
-They likely have lost a great deal of weight and their appetite is usually diminished.
+The end stages of kidney disease occur when the kidneys can no longer function properly, and the body is unable to respond to treatment.
+Your dog may become lethargic, or sleepy, and have difficulty rising.
+They likely have lost a significant amount of weight, and their appetite is usually diminished.
 They may be too nauseous to keep food down.
-Confusion is often a sign of late-stage disease and is caused by the toxins present in the bloodstream.
+Confusion is often a sign of late-stage disease and is caused by toxins present in the bloodstream.

 It is important to be able to look at your dog objectively and know when things change.
-Helpful tools are out there such as the Quality of Life Scale quiz.
-It can be helpful to keep a list of 6-8 characteristics that make your dog unique and truly "your dog".
+Helpful tools are out there such as our Pet Quality of Life Assessment.
+It can be helpful to keep a list of 6-8 characteristics that make your dog unique and truly “your dog”.
 When more than half of those things can no longer happen, it is often within that window of time.

 Your veterinarian can help you determine if your dog’s quality of life has diminished.
 Together, you can make an informed decision so that you can feel comfortable that you are doing the right thing.

-Humane euthanasia of your beloved dog is always an emotional and challenging decision.
+Deciding whether to euthanize is inevitably a challenging decision.
 It is wise to think about how you want to have this done so that you are prepared, and you do not have to make decisions when you are panicked or in an emergency.
-A wonderful option is in-home euthanasia.
+A wonderful option is In-home euthanasia.
 When the veterinarian comes to you, the process can be one of the most beautiful, rewarding experiences.

 The stress level is lower because you are in the comfort of your own home with no distractions.
-Your veterinarian will give an injection of sedatives, and this will allow your dog a peaceful slumber while veins are accessed for the final injection.
-Other benefits of letting your pet pass at home are that family, both human and four-legged, can be nearby to say goodbye.
+Your veterinarian will administer an injection of sedatives, allowing your dog to have a peaceful slumber while the veins are accessed for the final injection.
+Other benefits of letting your pet pass away at home are that family, both human and four-legged, can be nearby to say goodbye.

 Need to find a local vet?